stal-ix/ix/docs/FS.md

+# stal/IX Filesystem

-This document describes the stal/ix file system layout.
+> This document describes the **stal/IX** file system layout.

-The /ix/store/ contains a folders set, each package corresponds to one folder.
+The /ix/store/ contains a folders set, each package corresponds to one folder.<br>
 Folders form a content addressable store, that is, all paths uniquely identify a unique package.

 ```
 pg-> ls -la /ix/store/ | head -n 10